Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What is tinea corporis?

 Tinea corporis, or ringworm, is a skin infection caused by a fungus.
+It usually affects the skin on your face, chest, or limbs.
 Tinea corporis is most common in children and athletes.

 What are the signs and symptoms of tinea corporis?